No Sleep (Martin Garrix song)

-"No Sleep" is a song by Dutch producer Martin Garrix, featuring Swedish vocalist Bonn.
+"No Sleep" is a song by Dutch DJ and record producer Martin Garrix, featuring Swedish vocalist Bonn.
 The song was released through labels Stmpd Rcrds and Epic Amsterdam on 21 February 2019.
 Garrix and Bonn previously collaborated on the single "High on Life", released in July 2018.
 The song was written by Garrix, Albin Nedler, and Kristoffer Fogelmark, and was produced by Garrix.